jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Write a Clear Vision

 For the vision, define your project and use the Objective Key Results (OKRs) framework.
 If you aren't familiar, this was popularized by the book "[Measure What Matters](https://www.whatmatters.com/)" and is used at companies like Google and Intuit.

-First, define what you expect to achieve by learning TypeScript.
+First, define what you expect to achieve.

-In my learning project, I wrote:
+In my TypeScript learning project, I wrote:

 > Learn TypeScript deeply and become the [Company] "in-house expert"

 That will be your **Objective**.
-Next, figure out how you're going to *measure* it.
+Next, figure out how you're going to _measure_ it.
 We refer to these as the **Key Results**.
-Continuing with my previous project, mine were:
+Continuing with my previous project, I wrote:

 - Read "Programming TypeScript" by Boris Cherny
 - Read the [Official TypeScript Handbook](https://www.typescriptlang.org/docs/handbook/basic-types.html)
 - Produce small code examples for all concepts
 - Contribute to TypeScript, [the language](https://github.com/microsoft/TypeScript/issues?q=is%3Aopen+is%3Aissue+label%3A"good+first+issue")
 - Contribute to [typescript-cheatsheets/react-typescript-cheatsheet](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet)

 **Don't rush through this part**.
 Spend some time thinking about your objective and what you need to achieve to get there.
 Completing your key results should allow you to confidently say you've completed your objective.

-With this vision in mind, you now have clarity on it means when you say "learn TypeScript" and you know what you expect to achieve.
+With this vision in mind, you now have clarity on it means when you say "learn [X]" and you know what you expect to achieve.

 ### Establish a Timeframe